-Why would it be helpful to do the “Feeling Worthy of Love” guided meditation on self-love?
+What’s the purpose of this “Feeling Worthy of Love” meditation?
 Many of us struggle with the feeling we don’t deserve love.
 We may feel as if we’re damaged, or bad, or believe that a past mistake has doomed us to being forever unworthy and unforgivable.
-Our heart, body and mind all play a part: we keep thinking we’re unworthy, which becomes like an endless loop; this makes us feel we’re unworthy; resulting in the belief we’re unworthy of love.
+Our heart, body and mind all play a part: we keep thinking that we’re unworthy, which becomes like an endless loop; this makes us feel we’re unworthy; resulting in the belief that we’re unworthy of love.

 It doesn’t matter what the reasons are.
 We must always remember: our beliefs are not ultimately true; they are just entrenched thoughts and feelings that we’ve come to accept.

 When they go unquestioned, we let these false and destructive beliefs

 limit our potential,